By Joe Paonessa Sep 13, 2017

 If you are already on a no contract cell phone plan and are unhappy with your current provider, or if you have a device installment plan that is close to being paid off with a major wireless carrier, you may find any of the following plans to be a good fit for your needs.

-Disclosure: This post contains affiliate links where I may receive compensation if a product or service is purchased.
-The decision to include or not include a provider in this list was in no way influenced by the possibility of compensation or lack thereof.
+(Disclosure: This post contains affiliate links where I may receive compensation if a product or service is purchased.
+The decision to include or not include a provider in this list was in no way influenced by the possibility of compensation or lack thereof.)

 A summary of Ting's plans can be found in the info graphic below as shown on Ting's website.

-5) Republic Wireless
+3) Republic Wireless

-What separates them from the rest is that they are a wi-fi first based operation that offers hybrid calling.
-When you subscribe to Republic Wireless all of your calls and texts will be routed over wi-fi whenever possible, and when wi-fi is unavailable your calls will fallback to using a cellular network, and that network is Sprint’s.
-Other networks may also offer wi-fi calling and texting, but with Republic things are a little bit different as everything is done seamlessly, there are no special user interactions needed on the end users part to place calls via wi-fi or the cellular network, it is all done automatically.
+What separates Republic Wireless from the rest is that they are a wi-fi first based operation that offers hybrid calling.
+When you subscribe to Republic Wireless all of your calls and texts will be routed over wi-fi whenever possible, and when wi-fi is unavailable your calls will fallback to using a cellular network, and that network is either Sprint or T-Mobile depending on which network you elected to sign up with.

-6) Rok Mobile
+4) Rok Mobile